-Bosch laser distance meter with camera: perfect outdoors
+Bosch laser distance meter with a camera: perfect outdoors

 The new Bosch GLM 400 CL Professional offers many advantages: